Avalander/blog-posts/snake-clone.md

 import { svg, g, rect } from './svg'
 ```

-> Note: why not jsx?
+> Note: what about jsx?
 > ---
 > If you look around for resources on hyperapp, you will notice that most of them use jsx instead of the html helpers.
-While we could do the same here, I favour the html helpers because I find easier to reason about plain Javascript code, I don't have to write a closing tag for my elements, and most of the time we need to mix plain Javascript code in our jsx anyway.
+While we could do the same here, I prefer using plain Javascript to define my views, so I stick to html helper functions.
 >
 > Nevertheless, if you would rather write jsx, you should be able to follow this tutorial anyway and you don't need the `svg.js` file with the svg helper functions.
 Just make sure that you are importing the function `h` from `hyperapp` in your `main.js` if you use jsx.